-DeVos clears Senate hurdle toward becoming education secretary
+DeVos moves closer to confirmation as education secretary

 - Norwegian Air CEO pledges rock-bottom trans-Atlantic fares with his growing Boeing fleet

-Sen. Lamar Alexander of Tennessee, the Chairman of the Health, Education, Labor and Pensions Committee, praised DeVos’s work in reforming the school system through charter schools.

-“Teachers have more freedom and parents have more choices, they are public schools and Betsy Devos is in the forefront of helping create that opportunity for public education,” Alexander said shortly after the vote.
-He added that DeVos will seek to diminish federal control over education and give more power to states and locales.
+“Teachers have more freedom and parents have more choices, they are public schools and Betsy Devos is in the forefront of helping create that opportunity for public education,” Alexander said shortly after Friday’s vote limiting debate.
+He said DeVos will seek to diminish federal control over education and give more power to states and locales on such issues as academic standards, teacher evaluations and vouchers.

 “We will be swapping a national school board for what she believes in, which is a local school board,” said Alexander, who served as education secretary under President George H.W.
 Bush.

 But Sen. Patty Murray of Washington, the senior Democrat on the committee, said she strongly opposes DeVos because of her tangled finances and potential conflicts of interest, her lack of experience in public schools and knowledge of basic education issues.
-Murray complained that her confirmation hearing was rushed and that DeVos didn’t answer all the questions from Democrats.
+Murray complained that the confirmation hearing was rushed and that DeVos didn’t answer all the questions from Democrats.

 “Betsy DeVos is committed to privatizing public schools, and diverting public funds into private taxpayer-funded vouchers that would leave far too many students behind,” Murray said.

-In addition to the statements of opposition by the two Republican senators, billionaire philanthropist and public education backer Eli Broad has also come out against her.
+In addition to the statements of opposition by the two Republican senators, billionaire philanthropist and public education backer Eli Broad also has come out against her.

+American Federation of Teachers President Randi Weingarten said that Republican senators are under pressure to oppose DeVos.

+“This grassroots outcry crosses party and geographic lines,” Weingarten said.
+“If the DeVos vote was based on the merits, including what constituents are telling their senators, rather than senators being scared of President Trump, DeVos would not be confirmed.”

 DeVos, 59, is the wife of Dick DeVos, heir to the Amway marketing fortune.
 She has spent more than two decades advocating for charter schools in her home state of Michigan and elsewhere around the country.
-Her support of anti-LGBT and her advocacy for conservative religious values has also caused concerns that she will be a weak advocate for the LGBT community and other minorities.
+Her support of anti-LGBT organizations and her advocacy for conservative religious values have also caused concerns that she will be a weak advocate for the LGBT community and other minorities.

+Even if she is confirmed in what some experts say is the most divisive nomination battle in the department’s history, DeVos is off to an uneasy start.

+“It’s definitely been contentious in an unprecedented way,” said Elizabeth Mann, an education policy fellow at Brookings.
+“Not having a majority vote when her party controls the Senate and when a member of her party is the White House does not send a signal bipartisan support of her agenda.”

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.